Born In: Quebec City, Canada

 Pom Klementieff is an actress from France who has gained international fame for portraying the role of Mantis in the Marvel Cinematic Universe films.
 She has also delivered memorable performances in films like 'Loup', 'Sleepless Night', and 'Oldboy’.
 Klementieff was born when her parents were living in Quebec City, Canada.
 She spent the first year of her life in Canada and then relocated to Japan and then to the Ivory Coast with her family.
 Eventually, they settled in France.
 When she was 19 years old, she decided to pursue a career as an actress and enrolled at the Cours Florent drama school in Paris.
 Klementieff made her acting debut in the 2007 French independent film ‘Après lui’, in which she worked opposite Catherine Deneuve.
 Her television debut came about a couple of years later, in the miniseries ‘Pigalle, la nuit’.
 In 2013, she appeared in her first Hollywood film, Spike Lee's 'Oldboy'.
 After two years, Klementieff joined the MCU, and her first film in the franchise, ‘Guardians of the Galaxy Vol. 2’, was released.
 She has since appeared in two more films in the franchise, ‘Avengers: Infinity War’ and ‘Avengers: Endgame’.

 In 2018, she shared screen space with Eric Roberts and Neil Jackson in the science fiction drama ‘A. I. Tales’.
-Her upcoming film, the comedy-drama ‘Uncut Gems, is currently in the post-production stage.
+She did a brief cameo in the comedy-drama ‘Uncut Gems.'

-When Klementieff was five years old, she lost her father to cancer.
+When Klementieff was 5 years old, she lost her father to cancer.
 Her mother was suffering from schizophrenia and could not take care of her children.
 As a result, she grew up in the household of her paternal uncle and his wife.
-This paternal uncle, whom she considered to be her “second father”, passed away on her 18th birthday.
-On her 25th birthday, her older brother committed suicide.
+This paternal uncle, whom she considered to be her “second father”, passed away on her eighteenth birthday.
+On her twenty-fifth birthday, her older brother committed suicide.

 Klementieff was reportedly in a relationship with the French theatre director and actor Nicolas Bedos.
 They have since parted ways.
 She was also romatincally linked to Chris Pratt in 2018.

 How To Cite